jdcloudcom/en/documentation/Networking/Elastic-IP/FAQ/FAQ.md

 **Q: Is the outbound of VM public network TCP 25 port limited?**

-Precondition: It has been confirmed through inspection that both Security Group and firewall have no limit on the port.
+Precondition: It has been confirmed that both Security Group and firewall have no limit on the port.

-Causes for limit: In order to improve the quality of emails sent from JD Cloud IP, it is the default to limit Virtual Machine to send emails to destination port 25.
+Causes for limit: In order to improve the quality of emails sent from JD Cloud IP, it is default to limit Virtual Machine to send emails to destination port 25.